t3rn/t3rn/docs/main/docs/executor/become-an-executor/macOS/binary-setup.md

 ```

 :::info Available networks: `arbitrum-sepolia,base-sepolia,blast-sepolia,linea-goerli,optimism-sepolia,l1rn`

+If your wallet balance falls below the threshold on one of your enabled networks, that specific network will be removed.
 :::

 ### Start

-To start the Executor, run:
+To start the Executor, run the following command:

 ```bash
 ./executor